babybluesedans/Pygame-Chess/README.md

-Pygame chess and spaghetti python code.
+Chess but its pygame! wow!!!!
 But it works.

 Features to be added: